ComposableFi/composable/book/src/pallets/nft.md

 # NFT
 ## Overview
 Pallet-NFT provides basic non-fungible token functionality.
-In the following we will do a quick recap of what makes NFTs special followed by how that is reflected in Frame-NFT's code.
+In the following we will do a quick recap of what makes NFTs special followed by how that is reflected in Pallet-NFTs code.
 And finally, we will discuss two use cases.